9/11 conspiracy theories: History

-While these theories were popular in Europe, they were treated by the U.S. media with either bafflement or amusement, and they were dismissed by the U.S. government as the product of anti-Americanism.
-In an address to the United Nations on November 10, 2001, President George W. Bush denounced the emergence of "outrageous conspiracy theories [...] that attempt to shift the blame away from the terrorists, themselves, away from the guilty."
+While these theories were popular in Europe, the U.S. media treated them with either bafflement or amusement, and the U.S. government dismissed them as the product of anti-Americanism.
+In an address to the United Nations on November 10, 2001, President George W. Bush denounced the "outrageous conspiracy theories [...] that attempt to shift the blame away from the terrorists, themselves, away from the guilty".

-The 9/11 conspiracy theories started out mostly in the political left but have broadened into what New York magazine described in 2011 as "terra incognita where left and right meet, fusing sixties countercultural distrust with the don't-tread-on-me variety".
+The 9/11 conspiracy theories started out mostly on the political left but broadened into what New York magazine described in 2011 as "terra incognita where left and right meet, fusing sixties countercultural distrust with the don't-tread-on-me variety".

-By 2004, conspiracy theories about the September 11 attacks began to gain ground in the United States.
-One explanation is that the rise in popularity stemmed more from growing criticism of the Iraq War and the newly re-elected President George W. Bush than from any discovery of new or more compelling evidence or an improvement in the technical quality of the presentation of the theories.
-Knight Ridder news theorized that revelations that weapons of mass destruction did not exist in Iraq, the belated release of the President's Daily Brief of August 6, 2001, and reports that NORAD had lied to the 9/11 Commission, may have fueled the conspiracy theories.
+By 2004, conspiracy theories about the attacks began to gain ground in the U.S. One explanation is that the rise in popularity stemmed more from growing criticism of the Iraq War and the newly reelected President Bush than from any discovery of new or more compelling evidence or improvement in the technical quality of the presentation of the theories.
+Knight Ridder news theorized that revelations that weapons of mass destruction did not exist in Iraq, the belated release of the President's Daily Brief of August 6, 2001, and reports that NORAD had lied to the 9/11 Commission might have fueled the theories.

-Between 2004 and the fifth anniversary of the September 11 attacks in 2006, mainstream coverage of the conspiracy theories increased.
+Between 2004 and the fifth anniversary of the attacks in 2006, mainstream coverage of the conspiracy theories increased.
 The U.S. government issued a formal analysis by the National Institute of Standards and Technology (NIST) of the collapse of the World Trade Center.
 To address the growing publicity of the theories, the State Department revised a webpage in 2006 to debunk them.
-A 2006 national security strategy paper declared that terrorism springs from "subcultures of conspiracy and misinformation," and that "terrorists recruit more effectively from populations whose information about the world is contaminated by falsehoods and corrupted by conspiracy theories.
+A 2006 national security strategy paper said that terrorism springs from "subcultures of conspiracy and misinformation" and that "terrorists recruit more effectively from populations whose information about the world is contaminated by falsehoods and corrupted by conspiracy theories.
 The distortions keep alive grievances and filter out facts that would challenge popular prejudices and self-serving propaganda."
-Al-Qaeda has repeatedly claimed responsibility for the attacks, with chief deputy Ayman al-Zawahiri accusing Shia Iran and Hezbollah of denigrating Sunni successes in hurting America by intentionally starting rumors that Israel carried out the attacks.
+Al-Qaeda has repeatedly claimed responsibility for the attacks, with chief deputy Ayman al-Zawahiri accusing Shia Iran and Hezbollah of denigrating Sunni successes in hurting the U.S. by intentionally starting rumors that Israel carried out the attacks.